-My Grandmother, who loved birds and all wild things, and who saw many animals destroyed and displaced by Ohio’s urban centers spreading outward, used to tell this story: She and my Uncle were driving in the Ohio countryside.
+My grandmother Carmen Elliott, who loved birds and all wild things, and who saw many of them destroyed and displaced by urban development in Ohio’s urban centers, used to tell this story: She and my Uncle were driving in the Ohio countryside.
 They stopped at Wright’s pond, an area outside of Columbus, and noticed an odd-looking bird.
 They could not make out what they were looking at.
-They asked a by-stander to identify it, a countyman, a Pagani, one not from the city.
+They asked a by-stander to identify it, a county man, a Pagani, one not from the city.
 He looked at the bird with phlegmatic disinterest and said “That am a duck.”

 A man walked briskly onto the viewing deck and immediately assembled a very large telescope.
 He was followed by a crowd of sluggish young adults (juveniles).
 It was obvious that he was a teacher, and that the stupefied juveniles straggling after him were his students.
 He looked like Giles from Buffy the Vampire Slayer.
 My sister perked up immediately.
 “I want to go back to school,” she said in a stage whisper.
 I insinuated myself among his students and hung on his every word.
 I had forgotten my copy of The Sibley Guide to Birds, and I felt naked and unprepared to meet nature with all her misleading clues without it.
 Just then an absolutely beautiful duck swam into view and heaved himself out the water and onto a log.
 I was sure it was a male.
-Their feathers are always brighter, more iridescent with colors that ought not to be together but are, and work…somehow.
+Their feathers are always brighter, and more iridescent.

 A note: The females of most duck species are often described by adjectives such as “mottled” and “drab” which makes them sound like beaten-down housewives in a Raymond Carver story.
 Really, they’re just trying to be inconspicuous, the better to lay eggs and live to raise them.
 I personally think Female Mallards are gorgeous.
 Their feathers combine to form a sort of a tweedy pattern in shades of brown and cream.
 And they have a blue bar on their wing shoulder which is very chic, very understated.